Advertisement

 Things to Do in Pasadena

 Start with a guided tour of the Gamble House, built as a private home in 1908 by celebrated architects Charles and Henry Greene.
 Now a National Historic Landmark and open for public tours, the spectacular structure is considered one of the finest examples of American Arts and Crafts architecture.
 Take a tour to see elegant interior details that include exquisite woodwork and luminous stained-glass entry doors depicting a coast live oak.
+Five blocks away on Colorado Boulevard, stroll the galleries of the Norton Simon Museum to see more than 100 works by Degas, as well as paintings by Picasso, Van Gogh, and Renoir.
+There’s also an extensive collection of Asian sculptures and paintings.

-Restaurants and Theater in Old Pasadena
+Restaurants and Theatre in Old Pasadena

 Now head to Old Pasadena, a 22-block national historic district filled with restored buildings housing hip boutiques, buzz-worthy restaurants, and a beloved cinema.
 Try Northern Italian dishes with California influences at the intimate Union restaurant (save room for delectable olive-oil cake for dessert).
 Or sample Southeast Asian cuisine at Bone Kettle, where Erwin Tjahyadi, who apprenticed under Wolfgang Puck and Trey Foshee, serves up an array of intriguing Indonesian-inspired small plates and such main dishes as Singapore-style chili-fried lobster.
 Fans of live theater visiting Old Pasadena should know that they are within strolling distance of the official state theater of California.
 The Pasadena Playhouse has been staging productions almost continuously since 1917.